 Location: Old Town, a couple of blocks south of the Astronomical Clock, about halfway to the entrance to Wenceslas Square.

 Italian food and Italian restaurants in general were in ample supply in the Prague city center, and since it seemed to be so popular, we decided to give it a try.
 We weren’t looking for any place in particular, but just happened upon it while walking around.
 This pizzeria definitely had the “Italian dive” look down, right down to the red checkered tablecloths.

 Neither of us were terribly hungry, so we just ordered a margherita pizza.

 It was a decent pizza, with good quality mozzarella and a crunchy thin crust.
-And kudos for cooking it in a wood-fired oven.
+And kudos for cooking it in a wood pellet pizza oven.
 The cheese was unevenly dipersed, though, resulting in one bite with plenty of cheese, and the next with nothing.
 We were also provided fresh bread (not pictured), which was very good.
 Crunchy on the outside and chewy on the inside, and especially delicious with a little olive oil/vinegar mix.
 Overall, not bad at all.
 Price: approximately CZK 250 ($10) for a pizza and two sodas, including tax and tip.